SCCA Continental Championship for Formula B/C Race

 - Brabham BT35 (Nick Craw): Chassis number given for Nick Craw's car in Autosport report of Arco Trophy race at Castle Combe, April 12, 1971, where the car debuts.
 [AS 15 Apr 1971 p20] Report says car is being taken over to North America, so presumably the BT35 used by Craw in races there in 1971, entered by Fred Opert.

 - Brabham BT29 (Chuck Dietrich): Chester T 'Chet' Freeman (Columbus, OH) had been one of the first BT29 owners in August 1969 and had won the CenDiv FB title but his car had been sold to Fred Opert by November.
 In June 1970, he took delivery of a second BT29, blue again like his first car, but too late this time to retain his title.
 He appeared in only one Pro race, the Road America race on 18 Jul 1970.
-It was sold to Chuck Dietrich for 1971 and Dietrich easily won the 1971 CenDiv FB title in this car.
+The Brabham was sold to Chuck Dietrich for 1971 and Dietrich easily won the 1971 CenDiv FB title in this car.
+Then unknown until the 1990s when it was being raced by an "R Cooke" in the US north west.
+This car with Asa Candler (Naples, FL) by about 1994 and raced in historics until sold to Chris Rose (San Francisco, CA) in 2007.
+Rose crashed the car in 2008 and part of the frame was replaced.
+History then unclear until advertised by Fantasy Junction in 2014.

 - Brabham BT35 (Raúl Pérez Gama): Raúl Pérez Gama was one of several Mexican customers of Fred Opert racing in the early 1970s.
 For 1972, he had a brand new orange-and-yellow Brabham BT35 and raced as part of the Fred Opert Racing team in Pro Formula B events with entry number #66.
 He retained the car for the two Bogotá races in early 1972 after which BT35-32 has been indentified as the car driven in SCCA events by Gordon Strom (Santa Cruz, CA or Sunnyvale, CA) in 1972 and for the following three seasons, retaining the car's original orange and yellow colours throughout.
 For 1976, Strom acquired a Chevron B29 and the Brabham may have been traded back to Fred Opert.